 Its body construction made use of classic material combinations.
-It had a select spruce top, paired with mahogany back and sides, delivering a familiar yet pleasing sound with plenty of shimmer at the top, and good presence in the mid range.
+It had a select spruce top paired with mahogany back and sides, delivering a familiar yet pleasing sound with plenty of shimmer at the top and good presence in the midrange.

-The neck was made from Mahogany and had a D profile, which we found to be comfortable and easy playing.
+The neck was made from Mahogany and had a D profile, which we found to be comfortable and easy to play.
 The neck was topped with a lovely rosewood fingerboard, something rarely found on guitars at this price point.
 This was great to see and it looked as good as it felt.

-We found that the fretwork was well finished; there were no sharps, buzz, or fret sprouts, the edges were very well finished and the crowns were very nicely leveled.
+We found that the fretwork was well finished.
+There were no sharps, buzz, or fret sprouts, the edges were very well finished, and the crowns were very nicely leveled.